CristianMascia/AISE_Ch5/Kubeflow/README_kubeflow.md

   Forwarding from 127.0.0.1:8080 -> 3000
   Forwarding from [::1]:8080 -> 3000
 ```
-Now, the dashboard is accessible from: http://localhost:8080/pipeline/#
+Now, the dashboard is accessible from http://localhost:8080/pipeline/#
 > 📝 The Kubeflow Pipelines REST API is available under the /pipeline/ HTTP path

 ## Run the pipeline